Career HubResume

 3 Key Takeaways

-- You should include grade point average on your resume if you’re applying to an internship, graduate school, or are new to the job market.
+• Include your grade point average (GPA) on your resume if you’re applying to an internship, graduate school, are new to the job market, or the position requests it.

-- Teal’s AI Resume Builder makes it easy to add your GPA, relevant classes, test scores, and all other academic achievements to any resume.
+• Use Teal’s AI Resume Builder to add your GPA, relevant classes, test scores, and all other academic achievements to your resume.

 Do employers care whether you include GPA on your resume?

-For the vast majority of job seekers, GPAs have little to no impact.
+For the vast majority of job seekers, GPAs on resumes have little to no impact.
 But for those still early in their careers, applying for internships, or seeking employment in certain STEM careers, a good GPA carries more weight.
-In fact, there are some industries that won’t consider your resume unless it includes a grade point average.
+In fact, there are some industries that won’t consider your resume unless it includes a grade point average as part of your education section on your resume.

 This guide covers when to add GPA on a resume and how to format it.